LeanerCloud/AutoSpotting/README.md

 1. Option `-min_on_demand_number` in CLI
 1. Option `-min_on_demand_percentage` in CLI

-Note that the percentage does round up values.
+**Note:** the percentage does round up values.
 Therefore if we have for example 3 instances running in an autoscaling-group, and you specify 10%, autospotting will understand that you want 0 instances.
 If you specify 16%, then it will still understand that you want 0 instances, because `0.16 * 3` is equal to